 Amber Fort – Royal Architecture of Jaipur

 Amber Fort is located in Amber (Jaipur), which used to be the capital of the Kachhwaha clan, till Jaipur was made the official capital in 1727.
-The Amber Fort looks stunning, all-built in white marble and red sandstone.
+The Amber Fort looks stunning, all built-in white marble and red sandstone.
 To add to its charm, Maotha Lake makes its foreground.
 The crystal mirror image of the Fort, on the still waters of the lake, seems to be a beautiful illusion.
 Amber Fort is usually pronounced as Amer Fort.
-In 1592, construction of the Fort was started by Raja Man Singh I. However, the Amber Fort took its present form during the reign of Raja Jai Singh I.
+In 1592, the construction of the Fort was started by Raja Man Singh I. However, the Amber Fort took its present form during the reign of Raja Jai Singh I.